๐ 2d Ginzburg-Landau equation (finite differences, codim 2, Hopf aBS)

 We look at the Ginzburg-Landau equations in 2d.
 The code is very similar to the Brusselator example except that some special care has to be taken in order to cope with the "high" dimensionality of the problem.

 We do not use automatic branch switching here.
-The goal is to show our to use the internals of the package to squeeze most of the performances, use tailored options...
+The goal is to show how to use the internals of the package to squeeze most of the performances, use tailored options...

 The equations are as follows